How do you know if you’ve successfully understood a passage of Scripture?

 It helps to begin by understanding and embracing these basic interpretative convictions:

-- The Bible is in some ways no ordinary book: it is inspired by God, without error, and authoritative.
+2. The Bible is in some ways no ordinary book: God inspires it, without error, and it is authoritative.

-- In the way we are to understand the meaning of the Bible, it is ordinary.
-That is, it conveys meaning by means of normal, human communication from a human author to a particular human audience.
+3. In the way we understand its meaning, the Bible is ordinary.
+It conveys meaning through normal, human communication from a human author to a particular human audience.

-- The goal of biblical interpretation (or biblical exegesis) is to carefully and objectively uncover the author’s intended meaning to his original audience.
+5. The goal of biblical interpretation (exegesis) is to uncover the author’s intended meaning to his original audience.

 Consider these points from chapter 3 of Bob Smith’s Basics of Bible Interpretation: